 JOHN LEWIS & CLIPPER – RETAIL FOCUSED CLICK AND COLLECT

-The proportion of online sales for John Lewis has continued to grow and now accounts for over 33% of all sales; of this 53% were fulfilled using Click and Collect last year.
-The growth in both of these areas is expected to continue over the next five years, and this is a trend seen by many other retailers in the market place.
-Recognising the need for a sustainable robust solution to deal with this traffic, John Lewis partnered with Clipper Logistics to create an award winning Retail Focused Click and Collect offering.
+The growth in both the areas of online sales and Click and Collect is only expected to continue over the next five years, and this is a trend seen by many other retailers in the market place.
+Recognising the need for a sustainable robust solution to deal with this traffic, John Lewis Partnernship and Clipper Logistics created an award-winning Retail Focused Click and Collect offering.